DimeDimitrov/ksb-website-react/README.md

 - Detailed explanations of all subjects studied
 - Online resources and materials for students
 - Photo gallery showcasing school events and activities

+## Website

+Visit the Kiro Spandzov Brko School Website at [https://kirospandzovbrko.netlify.app/](https://kirospandzovbrko.netlify.app/) to explore the various sections and learn more about our school.

 ## Team Members